CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

 }

 set_error_handler();
-echo Divide(10, 0);
+echo divide(10, 0);
 ?>
 ```
 /// type=SS, answer=[3]

-In the function declaration `function Divide($dividend, $divisor)` on line 2, remove the open parenthesis `(` after `Divide`.
+In the function declaration `function divide($dividend, $divisor)` on line 2, remove the open parenthesis `(` after `divide`.
 Execute the program.
 What is the error message?

  - syntax error, unexpected `','` on line number 5

- - Warning: Divide(): The value '0' as a divisor is not allowed in /index.php on line 5
+ - Warning: divide(): The value '0' as a divisor is not allowed in /index.php on line 5

  - syntax error, unexpected `'$dividend'` (T_VARIABLE), expecting `'('` on line number 2